KevinWorkman/HappyCoding/blog/_posts/2016-10-03-the-codepen-is-mightier-than-the-sword.md

 How cool is that?
 Now whenever I want to embed some code, I just copy that one line, and then change the `slug-hash` and the `height` attributes.

 One more neat thing is that thanks to [some cooperation](https://meta.discourse.org/t/embedding-pens-from-codepen/13578) between Discourse and CodePen, this automagically works with [the forum](http://forum.HappyCoding.io).
 You don't even have to get the embedding HTML and JavaScript.
 Just paste the url of a pen (like [http://codepen.io/KevinWorkman/pen/zKEkKA](http://codepen.io/KevinWorkman/pen/zKEkKA)) into a forum post, and it will automatically become an embedded code editor.
-Check it out [here](http://forum.happycoding.io/t/testing-codepen/21/1)!
+Check it out [Happy Coding Forum - Testing-Codepen](http://forum.happycoding.io/t/testing-codepen/21/1)!

 I love everything I've seen so far about CodePen, and it's under [active development](https://blog.codepen.io/2016/10/03/auto-autocomplete/) so I'm excited to see what they come up with next.
 Plus fellow Processing developer Dave Whyte (of [Bees & Bombs](https://beesandbombs.tumblr.com/) fame) [just joined CodePen](https://blog.codepen.io/2016/09/16/bees-bombs-codepen/) too, so we're in good company!

 I'd love to hear what people think of this new feature (Does it work on your browser?
-What about on your phone?), and if you're also on CodePen then you can follow me [here](http://codepen.io/KevinWorkman/) if you want.
+What about on your phone?), and if you're also on CodePen then you can follow me [codepen - Kevin Workman](http://codepen.io/KevinWorkman/) if you want.

 Next I'm going to work on adding a comments section to these blog posts, then I want to maybe try adding some Open Graph tags to make linking to the site a little prettier.